devtanc/aws-profile-switcher/readme.md

     -p, --profile  <optional>  The name of the profile to make the default profile -i, --index    <optional>  The index of the profile to make the default profile (from list command)
 ```

+*The alias for 'current' was 'curr' previous to v1.0.0

 Examples given the following `~/.aws/credentials` file: